jrmerwin/Skymind-Android-Documentation/DL4JImageRecognitionDemo.md

         return directory.getAbsolutePath();
     }
 ```
 Next we will write the loadImageFromStorage method which will use the absolute path returned from saveDrawing() to load the saved image and display it in the UI as part of the outut display.
-It uses a try / catch block use a FileInputStream to set the image to the ImageView img in the UI layout.
+It uses a try / catch block and a FileInputStream to set the image to the ImageView *img* in the UI layout.
 ```java
     private void loadImageFromStorage(String path)
     {